Skip to content

 Variables can be rendered in a specific format by adding filters.
 Filters are used within a variable, separated by a pipe (|) character like this: {{ <merge>.<code> | <filter> }}.
 Check out this list of built-in Jinja filters.

 As an example the built-in sum filter can be very handy.
-To summarize the value of the price property on a list of order items on a deal this syntax can be used:
+To summarize the value of the price property on a list of order items on a deal, use this syntax:

 {{ deal.orderitems | sum(attribute='price') }}